Finding The Best Single Serve Coffee Maker: 5 Top Choices

 Let’s get straight to it.
 First a short review of each model, then a summary and recommendation at the bottom.

 Keurig is the king of single-cup brewers.
-The K65 is the #1 best-selling single-serve brewer on Amazon at the time of this writing.
-It's not hard to see why this is Keurig's most popular model.
+On the entry-level side, the K55 is the #1 best-selling single-serve brewer on Amazon at the time of this writing.
+It’s not hard to see why this is Keurig’s most popular model.

-You get a great balance of features and size with the K65.
-The 60-ounce removable water reservoir holds enough water for 8 cups.
-You get three brew size options, a beautiful back-lit LCD and programmable features like a digital clock and adjustable temperature settings.
+You get a great balance of features and size with the K55.
+The 48-ounce removable water reservoir holds enough water for multiple cups (about 6) without refilling.
+You get three brew size options (6, 8 and 10 oz.).
 The water level is easily visible thanks to the see-through reservoir.

 Keurig machines of course use the patented K-cup pods, and you get plenty of different flavors.
-However, with the aid of a reusable filter you can also use your own favorite coffee in the Keurig.
+However, with the aid of a My K-Cup reusable filter you can also use your own favorite coffee in the Keurig.
 This added versatility makes the Keurig a great investment.
-Some concerns exist over durability as the pumps in particular on these machines are prone to premature failure.

 Pros: Easy to use, great coffee, fairly versatile, low price per cup